Do Go On - 206 - Dungeons and Dragons

 Let's play a board game.

-There's also been a lot of a lot of pubs seem to have like a stack of board games now
+There's also, but a lot of pubs seem to have like a stack of board games now.

-I've never seen anyone play him But they seem to be in a lot of pubs in the corner like you know,
+I've never seen anyone playing, but they seem to be in a lot of pubs in the corner, like, you know, loungey pubs.

-do go.
-So he's trying to sell this, but Gary can't get anyone to buy the game.
+So, he's trying to sell this, but Gary can't get anyone to buy the game,

-Despite him saying, this is going to sell 50,000 copies in revolutionized the biz.
+despite him saying, this is going to sell 50,000 copies and revolutionise the biz.

 He's a good salesperson.